inji/inji-openid4vp-ios-swift/README.md

 // Example: The user declines to share the requested credentials.
 In this case, Verifier needs to be informed about the scenario.
 // So call the sendErrorResponseToVerifier method with appropriate exception message to notify the Verifier.

-let verifierResponse: String = openID4VP.sendErrorResponseToVerifier(
+let verifierResponse: NetworkResponse = openID4VP.sendErrorResponseToVerifier(
         AccessDenied(
             message = "User did not give consent to share the requested Credentials with the Verifier.", className = this.className